AdaCore/gnatstudio/docs/users_guide/extending.rst

     file system encoding to Unicode.

     This preference indicates the file system encoding in use.
-It defaults to ISO-8859-1, which corresponds to western european characters.
+It defaults to ISO-8859-1, which corresponds to Western European characters.

   * :guilabel:`Display splash screen`